-President Buhari has searched and decided, the Department of State Services (DSS) has screened and cleared, the Nigerian Senate has accepted and announced the candidates for long-awaited “ministerial list”.
-The Nigerian nation has been deceived and spat upon by its leader once again.
-Habit or repetition is not “CHANGE”.
+President Buhari has searched and decided.
+The Department of State Services (DSS) has done its screening and clearing of candidates.
+Furthermore, and the Nigerian Senate has accepted and announced the candidates for a long-awaited “ministerial list.”
+Alas, its leader, Buhari, has deceived the Nigerian nation and spat upon them.
+Habit or rhetoric is not “CHANGE”.

-In a nation full of decent competent technocrats and those with clean records President Buhari, the self-styled “Grand Sherriff of Anti-Corruption” has chosen the most corrupt ministerial cabinet Nigeria has ever seen for a first-term or second term presidential tenure.
-Buhari’s ministerial list has shown Nigeria concrete evidence that to be a long-standing or born again democrat you have to be pragmatic, be a thief.
-Buhari is now the “Prince of Thieves”.
-Buhari has not been captured politically by thieves, he has politically captured the thieves.
+In a nation full of decent competent technocrats and those with clean records, we must ask a question.
+Why has President Buhari, the self-styled “Grand Sherriff of Anti-Corruption” chosen the most corrupt ministerial cabinet Nigeria has ever seen for a first-term presidential tenure?
+Thus, Buhari’s ministerial list shows Nigerians concrete evidence that to be a long-standing or born again democrat, you have to be pragmatic, be a thief.
+It is the wrong message for Nigeria’s democracy.
+Therefore, Buhari is now the “Prince of Thieves”.
+Thieves did not capture Buhari’s politics, Buhari’s politics has captured the thieves.

-Buhari’s anti-corruption message by way of his “ministerial list” to Nigerians is that if you are elected or appointed politicians, especially governors, steal as much as you can while you are to secure your career future.
-Even the best of men, the “Prince”, will accept your money for election purposes and protect you with his reputation and power.
+Nonetheless, Buhari’s anti-corruption message through his “ministerial list” to Nigerians is alarming.
+It says with clarity, those elected or appointed politicians, especially governors.
+They can steal as much as they can and secure their career futures.
+Even the best of men, the “Prince”, will accept anyone’s money to win the elections.
+And protect you with his reputation and power once in the office.

-The “ministerial list” of Buhari has the rare technocrat, the rest are politicians, gubernatocrats and gubernatorial candidates, the current biggest and aspiring biggest thieves, respectively, within the Nigerian political economy.
+Moreover, the “ministerial list” of Buhari has the rare technocrat.
+The rest are politicians, gubernatocrats and gubernatorial candidates.
+The current biggest and aspiring biggest thieves within the Nigerian political economy.
 It reads minister by the state of origin;